 This new addition will prevent mindless, boredom-induced and time-wasting scrolling through one’s feed.
-As with many similar apps, like Twitter, Reddit or 9GAG, one can easily go into autopilot-mode and lose ourselves in the posts for hours.
-While these apps are an effective method of killing time when necessary, they can also distract us from our daily duties, such as studying, work, or even face-to-face socialising.
+As with many similar apps, like Twitter, Reddit or 9GAG, one can easily go into autopilot mode and lose ourselves in the posts for hours.
+While these apps are an effective method of killing time when necessary, they can also distract us from our daily duties, such as study, work, or even face-to-face socialising.

 Tricks of the Trade: How Social Media Apps Become Addictive

 Rings, bells and whistles attract a person’s attention.
 Social media is undoubtedly distracting, and if a person has been using social media for a long time, they’ve now been trained, like a Pavlov’s dog, that a ping signals a reward.
 A new message, friend request, a ‘like’, are some of the things that get the modern-day social media user excited.